paularah/k8s/security-contexts/notes.md

 Container securty context takes precedence over pod security context

-`/usr/linux/capabilities.h` contains all the linux capability
+`/usr/linux/capabilities.h` contains all the linux capabilities

-`docker run --priviledged gives all capabilites to a container.
+`docker run --priviledged` gives all capabilites to a container.
 By default docker runs with limited set of capabilities

+`docker run --cap-add` to add a priviledge and `--drop-cap` remove priviledge